Satisfactory Academic Progress

-Previously passed courses may be repeated only once to be considered in enrollment level for financial aid eligibility and disbursement, unless a minimum academic requirement must be earned for the program.
+Previously passed courses may be repeated only once to be considered in enrollment level for financial aid eligibility and disbursement, regardless of any school or program policy requiring a higher qualitative grade or measure to have been considered to have passed the course.
 All attempts are considered in the pace computation.

 (Part C) Graduate Student Standards

 Time Frame: Graduate students are required to complete a degree within 150% of their specific program of study hours.
 The time frame considers all hours attempted regardless of whether or not the student has ever received financial assistance or changed programs.

 Example: Susie is in a 30 hour graduate program.
 She must complete the degree in 45 hours to receive financial aid.
 John just changed to a 60 hour graduate program from a 30 hour program.
 He must complete the degree in 90 hours to receive financial aid.
 The 90 hours includes the hours from the first program.

 If a graduate student begins a second degree program after completing a first graduate degree, the 150% timeframe will be reset.
 However, all hours for the second degree and any subsequent degrees will count toward that timeframe.

 Example: Susie has completed a 30 hour graduate program and is beginning a second 45 hour program.
 Her timeframe for the second degree will be 67 hours.
 Should Susie start a third graduate program, her maximum timeframe would be 67 hours regardless of the length of her program.
 It will also count the hours from the second graduate program.